xin-huang/SeleDiff/appendix/README.md

 ### Programs

 We provide five programs in `./programs`. `EigenStratSimulator.jar` and `VCFGenerator.jar` generate random genetic data in EIGENSTRAT and VCF formats, respectively.
+Because these two programs produce random numbers of individuals in each population, we provide an additional file describing two populations, each comprising 1000 diploid individuals.
 Three other programs--`SLiM 2`, `4P`, and `selscan`--are written by other researchers<sup>1-3</sup>, and can be obtained through `0_download_programs.sh`.
 All the programs were executed with a single thread.